Visions of the Royal Pavilion Estate

 - Real and imagined views of the estate, including illustrations and cover designs for books like Malcolm Saville’s children’s adventure story The Long Passage (1954) and Georgette Heyer’s popular novel Regency Buck (1935).

-Visions of the Royal Pavilion Estate will form part of the Royal Pavilion & Museums’ Regency Season in 2017, which will also include Jane Austen by the Sea at the Royal Pavilion and Constable and Brighton at Brighton Museum.
+Visions of the Royal Pavilion Estate formed part of the Royal Pavilion & Museums’ Regency Season in 2017, which also included Jane Austen by the Sea (on until 8 Jan 2018) at the Royal Pavilion and Constable and Brighton (now closed) at Brighton Museum.

 Free with museum admission, members and residents free